-When one day is remaining in the life of your sensor, the icon color turns red.
+Item Description When one day is remaining in the life of your sensor, the icon color turns red.
 Note: For a short time after starting a new sensor, the Sensor Life icon may show an 8.
 When the Sensor Life icon changes to show a 7, the seven-day period of sensor life begins.

-If the number of days remaining in the life

-of your sensor is unavailable, the Sensor

-Life icon appears with three dots 🗰.

-SG reading Shows your current SG reading which

-is sent wirelessly to your pump by the

-transmitter.

-Low Management icon The Low Management icon appears only

-when either the Suspend before low or

-Suspend on low feature is set to on.
-For

-details on SmartGuard technology, see

-SmartGuard Technology, page 196.

-The Low Management icon indicates the

-current status of the suspend features, as

-follows:

-• The icon is a white arrow with a

-dotted red line 🔀 when either the

-Suspend on low or Suspend before

-low is turned on and ready.

-• The arrow icon flashes if your insulin

-delivery is currently suspended due
+7654321 If the number of days remaining in the life of your sensor is unavailable, the Sensor Life icon appears with three dots .
+SG reading Shows your current SG reading which is sent wirelessly to your pump by the transmitter.
+Low Management icon The Low Management icon appears only when either the Suspend before low or Suspend on low feature is set to on.
+For details on SmartGuard technology, see SmartGuard Technology, page 196.
+The Low Management icon indicates the current status of the suspend features, as follows: • The icon is a white arrow with a dotted red line when either the Suspend on low or Suspend before low is turned on and ready.
+The arrow icon flashes if your insulin delivery is currently suspended due

-ltem Description to a Suspend on low or Suspend before low event.
-The icon appears as a gray cross with a dotted line under it when neither suspend feature is available.
-The suspend features might be un- available due to a recent suspend or because there are no SG values available.
-It might also be unavailable because the pump is not currently delivering insulin.
-Trend arrows Shows the rate at which the most recent sensor glucose level is rising or falling.

-see Identifying rapid changes in sensor glu- cose, page 242.
+Item Description to a Suspend on low or Suspend before low event.
+The icon appears as a gray cross with a dotted line under it Trend arrows Shows the rate at which the most recent sensor glucose level is rising or falling. • ↑ or ↑↑ or ↑↑↑ - Rising trend arrows • • or • or • - Falling trend arrows For more information about trend arrows, see Identifying rapid changes in sensor glucose, page 242.